Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: The optimization pipeline

 where $\eta$ and $\beta$ are threshold parameters.
-The projected field is, therefore, used directly by the BTE solver; in this work, we use $\eta=0.5$; the term $\beta$, on the other side, is increased during the optimization procedure~\cite{hammond2021photonic}, in order to guarantee a good degree of topology variability (especially early on in the optimization process) while ensuring a final binary structure.
+The resulting field, referred here as ``projected'' is, therefore, used directly by the BTE solver; in this work, we use $\eta=0.5$; the term $\beta$, on the other side, is increased during the optimization procedure~\cite{hammond2021photonic}, in order to guarantee a good degree of topology variability (especially early on in the optimization process) while ensuring a final binary structure.
+In this work, we start with $\beta = 2$ and double it every 20 iterations, until convergence is reached.